ednl/piradio/README.md

 This project is using the GNU General Public License version 3, see the included LICENSE file.

 Raspberry Pi internet radio.
-Manage radio station playback by the mpd media server via the command line or a web interface.
+Radio station playback using the mpd media server, controlled via the command line or a web interface.